prisma/prisma1/content/04-Reference/01-Basics/01-Project-Configuration-(YAML).md

 Sometimes your changes require _migration values_ to be added for the deployment.
 For example, when a you're adding a non-nullable field to a model type for which there are already existing nodes in the database.

+Notice that `graphcool diff` will print all changes between your local project and the remote project in your Graphcool account.

 ## Environments

 When working with Graphcool, you can configure different _environments_ that you can deploy your project to.
 You can use this for example to separate a _development_ from a _production_ environment.